 Check what kind of lists you're using (if applicable)

-If you're noticing slow performance in one of your journeys, it could be because of a list you're using in the Start tile or a filter tile.
+If you're noticing slower performance than you expect in one of your journeys, it could be because of a list you're using in the Start tile or a filter tile.
 In the Start tile, you can select a list to add users to the journey (using the List Subscribe, List Unsubscribe, or Schedule entry source).
 And in filter tiles, you can check whether or not users belong to a particular list by searching for Contact Property > List Membership.
-If you're using a large or complex list in one of these places, it could cause slower processing times.
+If you're using a large or complex list in one of these places, it can impact processing times.

 When you use Iterable's Segmentation tool, you can save your results as either a static or dynamic list.

 Static lists include all users that match the segmentation query when the list is saved.
 Dynamic lists periodically refresh the results of the segmentation query, providing an up-to-date set of users.
 You can also build dynamic lists from other dynamic lists (this is called a nested dynamic list).

 Just like filter tiles, dynamic lists are a powerful tool.
 But if your segmentation queries use overly complex search/filter logic, it can lead to performance slowdowns.